awjlogan/emon32-fw/README.md

 ### Designing a new board

 The files `/src/board_def.h` and `/src/board_def.c` contain options for configuring the microcontroller for a given board.
-For example, different pin mappings may be required.
+Pin mappings and peripheral usage will need to be adjusted to your design.

 ### Porting to different microcontroller